pac4j/vertx-pac4j/README.md

   <img src="https://pac4j.github.io/pac4j/img/logo-vertx.png" width="300" />
 </p>

-The `vertx-pac4j` project is an **easy and powerful security library for Vertx 3** web applications which supports authentication and authorization, but also application logout and advanced features like CSRF protection.
+The `vertx-pac4j` project is an **easy and powerful security library for Vert.x 3** web applications which supports authentication and authorization, but also application logout and advanced features like CSRF protection.
 It's available under the Apache 2 license and based on the **[pac4j security engine](https://github.com/pac4j/pac4j)**.

 [**Main concepts and components:**](http://www.pac4j.org/docs/main-concepts-and-components.html)